 Finally, in the case of considering a CLT in the format of a condominium, two or more owners must exercise ownership over a determined property.
 Brazilian legislation provides for three types of condominiums: voluntary, necessary, and multi-owner or multi-use.
 In the case of a Community Land Trust, the most appropriate format suited to collective management would be the “condominium of lots” as established by Law 13.465 of July 11, 2017, which involves a voluntary condominium model.

 In this format, a lot is considered an autonomous unit within the condominium and may or may not have buildings (which would also be part of the condominium).
 In this way, parts of the condominium can be for the exclusive use of building owners.
 Furthermore, a multi-ownership or multi-use condominium can be created within these areas included in the condominium of lots.
 At the same time, the lot itself would comprise the condominium of lots, which is subject to collective management under the ownership of the CLT.
-Therefore, to make use of a condominium, the land must be the property of the legal person of the CLT and not of each individual owner.
+Therefore, to make use of a condominium, the land must be the property of the legal entity of the CLT and not of each individual owner.
 In this way, the CLT’s continuity and [residents’] tenure security are guaranteed.

 In this case, structures situated within the CLT—but not the CLT itself—could be managed in the format of a condominium.
 Therefore, the CLT could be created under the category of a condominium of lots, but its management should be structured under another format (such as through a cooperative).